-Most likely you’re here reading this article because you’re concerned about having life insurance for your grown child.
+Most likely, you’re here because you’re concerned about getting life insurance for your adult children.

-You don’t want them to pass away and leave behind final expenses that you, their spouse, or their children would be responsible for.
+Understandably, if something were to happen, you wouldn’t want them to leave behind final expenses that you, their spouse, or their children would be responsible for.

 The Topics We’ll Discuss Are As Follows:

-When you’re looking for life insurance for adult children it’s really important to define and solidify in your mind why you want to purchase life insurance coverage.
+If you’re looking for life insurance for a grown child, you first need to determine WHY you want life insurance coverage.

 Taking care of final expenses